themustafaomar/jvm-docs/docs/modern-frameworks.md

 ---
 title: 'Modern frameworks'
-description: This section provides infromation about how to use jsvectormap with the modern frameworks like Vue and how to handle SSR issues.
+description: This section covers the most ways to use jsvectormap with the modern frameworks like Vue and how to handle SSR issues.
 ---

 ## Vuejs